-The engine operating speed can be programmed to enable the windrower to operate at reduced engine rpm, that is, 1600, 1800, 2000 rpm, or OFF (full throttle) without significantly affecting the ground or header speeds.
+The engine operating speed can be programmed to enable the windrower to operate at reduced engine rpm (that is, 1800, 2000, or 2200 rpm) without significantly affecting the ground or header speeds.
+The default setting is 2200 rpm or the last selected rpm.